LanceMcCarthy/GoldenClouds/index.md

 1. The internal cameras all have a blackout feature that is enabled during guest stays.
 2. **__DO NOT__** unplug or reposition the cameras, this will trigger security alert.
 Use the provided camera covers for additional peace of mind.
-3. You can access and enable/disable the camera feeds at your demand, if you want it as an option when you leave the property.
+3. You can access and enable/disable the camera feeds at your demand, if you want it as an option when you leave the property (see the [Camera Access & Info](#camera-access--info) section below).
 4. Camera Privacy Covers - You will find three blue covers in the kitchen, they look like cups and are made out of opaque painter's tape.
     -  ![privacy covers](https://github.com/LanceMcCarthy/GoldenClouds/assets/3520532/1dd13ce6-c01b-4a49-ae66-304ee7f3fa63)